Your browser does not support the running script, you cannot get a perfect browsing

 In the afternoon, you will visit Lion Grove Garden, where renowned architect I.M.
 Pei spent his childhood.
 Built in the Yuan Dynasty by a Zen Buddhist monk, this garden is older than the Humble Administrator's Garden.
 The garden derives its name "Lion Grove" from the presence of over 500 lifelike and vivid lion-shaped rockeries, which have made it famous.
 The Qianlong Emperor, renowned in the Qing Dynasty (1616-1912) for his exceptionally long reign, visited the Lion Grove Garden six times and personally inscribed the characters "Zhen Qu" meaning "true delight".
 Inspired by the garden's artificial rockeries, he commissioned the construction of similar structures in the Yuanmingyuan (Old Summer Palace) and the Chengde Mountain Resort.
 Explore this rock labyrinth kingdom with its nine winding stone pathways and 21 cave openings, and be captivated as you gaze in awe at the manmade limestone mountains adorned with caves and formations inspired by the nearby Taihu Lake.
 Marvel at the multi-story rock maze rising nearly 23 feet high.
 Observe the dazzling pavilions and learn the backstory behind each one.
 Don't miss the majestic waterfall and ancient trees that also dot the grounds.
 Wandering this fascinating fusion of nature and architecture will allow you to appreciate why it captivated emperors and inspired young I.M.
 Pei.

-Afterwards, take a leisurely stroll down Shantang Street, reputedly "Suzhou's No. 1 Ancient Street" with over 1100 years of history.
+Next, enjoy a leisurely stroll down Shantang Street, reputedly "Suzhou's No. 1 Ancient Street," with over 1,100 years of history.
 As you explore, you'll discover various shops, temples, shrines, pagodas, memorial archways, guild halls, mansions, bridges, and traditional Chinese architecture.
-Make sure to visit the Bai Juyi Memorial Hall to see artifacts and learn about this prominent historical figure who built the street.
-Here, you can try local Suzhou snacks as you wander.
-For a unique perspective, you can opt to hop on a traditional decorated boat and cruise along the Grand Canal (about 40 minutes).
-This boat tour lets you experience the romance of "When you come to Suzhou, every household lives along the river", immersing yourself in the relaxed pace of life that has defined Suzhou for centuries.
+Be sure to visit the Bai Juyi Memorial Hall to see artifacts and learn about this prominent historical figure who built the street.
+While wandering, don’t forget to try local Suzhou snacks for an authentic taste of the region.

 Option for Suzhou Evening Tour: